New Computer World

 1. It checked the full system for an existing copy of Blond, terminating if a copy was found and the checksum matched; overwriting it and running if the checksum didn’t match.

-2. Copying Blond onto the system in a hidden system folder with back up copies in other hidden folders.
+2. Copied Blond onto the system in a hidden system folder with back up copies in other hidden folders.
 It also amended all recovery and back up copies to reflect the same date as when created, but now included the copies of Blond.

 3. It sent copies of Pegasus with every transmission it made, thus infecting every Ultima machine it came in contact with.